William Joyce: Early life

 Joyce remained in England and briefly attended King's College School, Wimbledon.
 His family followed him to England two years later.
 Joyce had relatives in Birkenhead, Cheshire, whom he visited on a few occasions.
 He then applied to Birkbeck College, London, where he entered the Officer Training Corps.
 At Birkbeck, he obtained a first-class honours degree in English.
 After graduating he applied for a job in the Foreign Office, but was rejected and took a job as a teacher.
 Joyce developed an interest in fascism and worked with, but never joined, the British Fascists of Rotha Lintorn-Orman.
 On 22 October 1924, while stewarding a meeting in support of Conservative Party candidate Jack Lazarus ahead of the 1924 general election, Joyce was attacked by communists and received a deep razor slash across his right cheek.
 It left a permanent scar which ran from the earlobe to the corner of the mouth, known as a Glasgow smile.
 While Joyce often said that his attackers were Jewish, historian Colin Holmes claims that Joyce's first wife told him that "it wasn't a Jewish Communist who disfigured him ....
 He was knifed by an Irish woman".
+However, Holmes's story of a visit from Joyce's first wife Hazel Piercey, by now 86, is neither supported nor corroborated by available evidence, nor does Holmes explain how the woman would be able to recall a 1924 melée at which she was not present, at a time when she had not met Joyce.
+Holmes does not quote any recording or transcript of this surprising visit, or give evidence that he ever met this first Mrs. Joyce.
 This incident had occurred during a clash between British nationalists and Irish nationalists.